 The City of Jacksonville Historic Preservation Commission selected the Old South Jacksonville City Hall Project for a Preservation Award in the Commercial Restoration/Rehabilitation category.
 The award was presented at the Preservation Commission Annual Award Ceremony on May 1, 2008.

-The Journey to that celebration started back in 2002 when the honorable Matt Carlucci arranged a deal with City Leaders for the San Marco Preservation Society to get use of the building.
-Lori Boyer negotiated a lease with the City that involved obtaining a feasibility study, developing a fundraising plan and completing the rehabilitation of the structure.
+The journey to that celebration started back in 2002 when the honorable Matt Carlucci worked with city leaders on behalf of the San Marco Preservation Society to get use of the building.
+Councilwoman Lori Boyer negotiated a lease with the City that involved obtaining a feasibility study, developing a fundraising plan, and completing the rehabilitation of the structure.
 Ken Smith Architects completed the study and was retained to finish the project.
 Keith Kimbel started select demolition work and hired a contractor.
-With funding help from Councilman Art Shad, the City and State grants prepared by Jennifer Newman on SMPS’s behalf, restoration work was completed in January 2008.
+With funding help from Councilman Art Shad as well as City and State grants prepared on SMPS’s behalf by Jennifer Newman, restoration work was completed in January 2008.

 The honored recipients included San Marco Preservation Society, Ken Smith Architects Inc., Council member Art Shad, Jennifer Newman, Lori Boyer, Keith Kimball, Rob Smith, and Matt Carlucci.